A Guide to Prescription Drug Addiction & Abuse

 One of the first steps you can take to overcome prescription drug addiction is to consult with a professional GP.
 Your GP can prescribe alternative medication to assist with symptom management.
 They can also advise on different prescription medications one can use to curb dependence.
 A GP can oversee the process and taper individuals off slowly.

 Individuals who have been using medication chronically or who have been using medication incorrectly, may benefit from a medically assisted detox.
 The medically assisted detox is generally performed in a rehab facility with the assistance of a medical team.
 Individuals are monitored and supported by experienced professionals throughout their stay.
 The prescription medication in one’s system is slowly tapered in a safe and supported environment.

 Rehab & Therapy

 For those who have developed drug dependence or addiction by taking more than the recommended dosage or by purchasing drugs illegally online, seeking a private treatment facility offers a holistic plan for recovery.
-During rehab individuals will remain at the facility for at least 20 to 30 days; however, the longer the better depending on the severity of addiction.
+During a prescription drug rehab programme, individuals will remain at the facility for at least 20 to 30 days; however, the longer the better depending on the severity of addiction.
 Detox and therapy help individuals manage the underlying causes of addiction.